Traffic excluded from WARP

-When the WARP client is deployed, all DNS requests and/or network traffic on the device are processed by Cloudflare by default.
-However, under certain circumstances, you may need to exclude DNS requests and/or explicitly exclude or include network traffic.
+When the WARP client is deployed on a device, Cloudflare processes all DNS requests and network traffic by default.
+However, under certain circumstances, you may need to exclude specific DNS requests or network traffic from WARP.

 - Use to instruct the WARP client to send DNS requests for a specified domain to a resolver that is not Cloudflare Gateway.
 This is useful when you have private hostnames that would not otherwise resolve on the public Internet.